ryn1727/Weather-Collector/README.md

 ##Setup
-1. XXXXX

-2. XXXXX

-3. XXXXX
+1. Clone the repository to your computer/server.

+2. Install Ruby v2.2 or greater.

+3. Make sure the following gems are installed: openssl, json, aws/s3, colorize, net/http, time

+4.

 ##Licensing